-Despite being in Sarajevo for a week, I did not actually get the most amount to look around, as I was there on a work trip a lot of my day was taken up working with the street dogs, but on the occasional early finishes and during the evenings I made the most of exploring the lesser-known Eastern European city and finding out all the things you can do in Sarajevo.
+Despite being in Sarajevo for a week, I did not actually get the most amount to look around, as I was there on a work trip a lot of my day was taken up working with the street dogs, but on the occasional early finishes and during the evenings I made the most of exploring the lesser-known Eastern European city and finding out all the things to do in Sarajevo, Bosnia.

 In Sarajevo I found a city that is still evidently overcoming its recent raw history but also a city that is full of culture, welcoming people and glorious rolling mountains, a city that is constantly growing and one that I feel will emerge over the next few years as the next ‘top new city break’ much like we have seen Bucharest, Romania and Ljubljana, Slovenia rise over the past year or so.